paulboivin/Japan-Corporate-Governance-Analysis/README.md

 Japan's corporate earned surplus has grown 126% since 2011, reaching ¥637.5 trillion in 2024 with no meaningful deceleration at any governance reform milestone.
-The proportion of profits returned to shareholders versus reinvested shifted dramatically — dividends as a percentage of capital expenditure rose from 12% in 2001 to 72% in 2024.
+The proportion of profits returned to shareholders versus reinvested shifted dramatically, with dividends as a percentage of capital expenditure rose from 12% in 2001 to 72% in 2024.
 Corporate capital expenditure and TOPIX performance exhibit a near-perfect positive correlation across the